Madrone Wall Park seasonal closure

 Located three miles southeast of the community of Molalla, Feyrer Park is a relaxing riverside destination and a base camp for exploring the stunning Molalla River Corridor.

-For relaxing days on the river, Hebb Park is your destination.
+For relaxing days on the river, Marian D. Hebb Memorial Park is your destination.
 Located on the Willamette River just downstream from the historic Canby Ferry, Hebb Park features a boat ramp and large dock.

 The park is open seasonally from July 16 through Jan.
 31. The county purchased the Madrone Wall site in the early 1900s for use as a quarry.
 The defining feature of the site is the 120-foot basalt wall that bisects the property.
 In the past, this wall has been popular with local rock climbers.